 Your quality assurance team can’t run tests using every single platform, use case, or environmental factor that might affect your product’s performance.
 This may result in hidden defects in your final product.
 Beta testing helps to cover those gaps by providing your product with real-world testing in a wide variety of environments and scenarios (including many that you may have never considered).
 Beta tests often discover show-stopping bugs that QA would have otherwise never discovered, which can make a big difference in the quality of your final product.

 Evaluating the Impact of Known Issues

 There may also be some issues your QA team knows about, but have not yet fixed.
 Beta testing gives you the chance to determine how widespread these issues might be and gives you valuable information that can help your team fix them.
 You can also determine how best to support customers with these issues if you know your product is going to launch with the issues still present.

 Very few technology products operate in a vacuum these days.
 Most require interaction with some other product or platform to function.
 Testing the compatibility of your product in the real world is one of the most common (and important) beta objectives.
 Ensuring that you get your product tested with as many adjacent products and technologies as possible will uncover all of the unanticipated performance issues that could otherwise surprise you during launch.

 These are some of the main objectives that beta managers often have during a test, but every beta is different.
 Your product or stakeholders may require different objectives to meet their specific goals.
-You can view our complete list of beta test objectives for more ideas of exactly what you can achieve during beta, as well as how Centercode can help you achieve each one of those objectives.

 In the coming weeks we’ll be looking at the major objectives for product managers, marketing managers, and other roles that could be running a beta test, so stay tuned!